 So you’ve heard about a local pitch competition, and you’re thinking “how do I pitch my business?”.
 You can certainly check out our Pitching 101 series of articles, but we’ve also sought out Bunker Labs’ own pitching wizard Chris Carlson for some pitching pro tips.

-Chris is the official pitching coach for USAA’s 100th Anniversary Pitch Competition, where over $100,000 in prizes will be at stake.
-He’s kindly offered to share some insight on pitching philosophy, narrowing down years of experience to the three most important pieces of advice.
+Chris is the official pitching coach for USAA’s 100th Anniversary Pitch Competition, and has kindly offered to share some insight on pitching philosophy, narrowing down years of experience to the three most important pieces of advice.
 Read on to hear from the expert!

 How to Pitch Your Business